callmecavs/knot.js/README.md

 * Passed _no parameters_, Knot will return a new emitter
 * Passed _an object_, Knot will extend it to include the emitter methods

+The `this` context in the event handlers is the extended object if passed in.
+Otherwise, its the emitter itself.

 ```es6
 // import Knot
 import knot from 'knot.js'